Market Analysis Jun 19th 2023: Bitcoin Plunged to Its Lowest Level in 3 Months

 Reading Time: 10 minutes

-In response to the Federal Reserve’s tightening of monetary policy, bitcoin (BTC) has fallen to its lowest level in three months.
+In response to the Federal Reserve’s tightening of monetary policy, bitcoin has fallen to its lowest level in three months.
 Similarly, Ethereum continues to trend lower, maintaining support at the 200-day moving average.
 So far, it remains uncertain whether BTC and ETH will continue their bearish trajectory, or if they will reverse and begin a bullish trend.
 For an in-depth analysis, please see the full report below.

 The Pintu trading team has gathered critical information and analyzed the general economic situation and the crypto market’s movements over the past week.
 However, it should be noted that all information in this Market Analysis is intended for educational purposes, not as financial advice.